seemoo-lab/wisec2017_nexmon_jammer/README.md

 # WiSec 2017 Nexmon Jammer

-On the 10th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2017) we publish a paper on "Massive Reactive Smartphone-Based Jamming using Arbitrary Waveforms and Adaptive Power Control".
+At the 10th ACM Conference on Security and Privacy in Wireless and Mobile Networks (WiSec 2017) we publish a paper on "Massive Reactive Smartphone-Based Jamming using Arbitrary Waveforms and Adaptive Power Control".
 This repository contains source code required to repeat the experiments we did for our paper.
 Additionally, it allows fellow researches to base their own